btcid/indodax-official-api-docs/Private-RestAPI.md

 >
 > ℹ️ **Information**
 >
 > The trade API implements a `rate limit of 20 requests per second` per `account` and `pair`.
-Exceeding this triggers a `5-second trading block` for the affected account.
+Exceeding this triggers a `5-second trading block` for the affected account and pair.
 > ```json
 > status code: 429
 > content type: application/json